Tangrams for kids: A learning tool for building STEM skills

 You can make your own tangrams by following the instructions on Tom Scovo’s site, or by printing and cutting out the tangram shapes below.

 Looking for more durable tangrams?
 You can buy some.
 Classic Tangoes includes two plastic tangram sets and a deck of puzzle cards.
 But the corners are a bit sharp.
-For young children, you might prefer a set of foam tangrams, or even magnetic tangrams, like the ones that come in the pricey (but kid-friendly) Tangoes Junior.
+You can also find tangrams made from other materials, such as wood, foam, and thick cardboard.

 Tangrams for young children